oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.3/README.md

 # Mount a host directory as a data volume

 Data volumes are designed to persist data, independent of the container’s lifecycle.
 The default location of the volume in container is under `/var/lib/docker/volumes`.
 There is an option to mount a directory from the host into a container as volume.
 In this project we will use that option for the data volume.
 The volume will be used to store Database datafiles and WebLogic Server domain files.
-This volume will be created on the host at `/scratch/DockerVolume/SOAVolume/`.
+This volume will be created on the host at `/u01/DockerVolume/SOAVolume/`.
 Since the volume is created as "root" user, provide read/write/execute permissions to "oracle" user (by providing permissions to "others"), as all operations inside the container happens with "oracle" user login.

 To determine if a user already exists on your host system with uid:gid of 1000, run:

     # getent passwd 1000

-If that returns a username (which is the first field), use that user for the `useradd` command below.
+If that returns a username (which is the first field), you can skip the below useradd command.
 If not, create the `oracle` user manually.

     # useradd -u 1000 -g 1000 oracle

-Run the following commands as root:
+Once the `oracle` user is created, run the following commands as a root user:

-    # mkdir -p /scratch/DockerVolume/SOAVolume/
+    # mkdir -p /u01/DockerVolume/SOAVolume/
-    # chown 1000:1000 /scratch/DockerVolume/SOAVolume/
+    # chown 1000:1000 /u01/DockerVolume/SOAVolume/
-    # chmod 700 /scratch/DockerVolume/SOAVolume/
+    # chmod 700 /u01/DockerVolume/SOAVolume/

 # Database

 You need to have a running database container or a database running on any machine.
 The database connection details are required for creating SOA specific RCU schemas while configuring SOA domain.
 While using a 12.2.0.1 CDB/PDB DB, ensure PDB is used to load the schemas.
 RCU loading on CDB is not supported.

-Please refer [README.md](https://github.com/oracle/docker-images/blob/master/OracleDatabase/README.md) under docker/OracleDatabase for details on how to build Oracle Database image.

-The DB image created through above step need to be retagged from `container-registry.oracle.com/oracle/database:12.2.0.1-ee`  to `oracle/database:12.2.0.1-ee` before continuing with next steps.

-$ docker tag container-registry.oracle.com/oracle/database:12.2.0.1-e  oracle/database:12.2.0.1-ee

-## Running Oracle Database in a Docker container

-Create an environment file db.env.list

-    ORACLE_SID=<DB SID>
-    ORACLE_PDB=<PDB ID>
-    ORACLE_PWD=<password>

-Sample Data will look like this:

-    ORACLE_SID=soadb
-    ORACLE_PDB=soapdb
-    ORACLE_PWD=Welcome1

-Sample Command to Start the Database is as follows
+Run the database container to host the RCU schemas using below steps:

+The Oracle database server container requires custom configuration parameters for starting up the container.
+These custom configuration parameters correspond to the datasource parameters in the SOA image to connect to the database running in the container.

+     Add to an `db.env.txt` file, the following parameters:

+	`DB_SID=soadb`

+	`DB_PDB=soapdb`

+	`DB_DOMAIN=us.oracle.com`

+	`DB_BUNDLE=basic`

-     $ docker run --name soadb  --network=SOANet -p 1521:1521 -p 5500:5500 -v /scratch/DockerVolume/SOAVolume/DB:/opt/oracle/oradata --env-file ./db.env.list  oracle/database:12.2.0.1-ee
+	`$ docker run -d --name soadb --network=SOANet -p 1521:1521 -p 5500:5500 -v /u01/DockerVolume/SOAVolume/DB:/opt/oracle/oradata --env-file ./db.env.txt -it --shm-size="8g" container-registry.oracle.com/database/enterprise:12.2.0.1`

-The above command starts a DB container attaching to a network and mounting a host directory as `/opt/oracle/oradata` for persistence.
-It maps the containers 1521 and 5500 port to respective host port such that the services can be accessible outside of localhost.
+Verify that the database is running and healthy.
+The `STATUS` field shows `healthy` in the output of `docker ps`.

+The database is created with the default password `Oradoc_db1`.
+To change the database password, you must use `sqlplus`.
+To run `sqlplus`, pull the Oracle Instant Client from the Oracle Container Registry or the Docker Store, and run a `sqlplus` container with the following command:

+	$ docker run -ti --network=SOANet --rm store/oracle/database-instantclient:12.2.0.1 sqlplus sys/Oradoc_db1@soadb:1521/soadb.us.oracle.com AS SYSDBA

+	SQL> alter user sys identified by Welcome1 container=all;

 ## SOA 12.2.1.3.0 Docker image